dainmusty/gnpc-terraform-infra-k8s-web-app/modules/secrets/README.md

 }
 This exposes your actual password. create your password in parameter store in the console and put the value there before terraform apply

-# Once the created, you can use data to retrieve your passwords
+# Once created, you can use data to retrieve your passwords
 # Data sources for EKS cluster info

 data "aws_eks_cluster" "eks" {